ocean-mapping-group/ocean-mapping-group.github.io/omg/correctBS.md

         *   **Mock Backscatter (`mock_flag`):** Calculates `angle_diff` (`rgraze - true_grazing_angle`) and scales it to `Beams[j].pseudoAngleIndependentBackscatter`.
         *   **Backscatter Strength (`backscatter_flag`, currently not directly used):** Contains commented-out logic for calculating backscatter strength based on sonar equation components.
 4.  **In-Place Modification:** The `pseudoAngleIndependentBackscatter`, `freq`, and `sample_interval` fields of the `Beams` structure are updated in the merged file.

+## Output Files
+The input merged files are modified in-place.

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `array.h`: For `JHC_header` structure and DTM data handling.
+*   `support.h`: For general utility functions and error handling.
+*   `j_proj.h`: For coordinate projection functions.
+*   `backscatter.h`: For `vectangle` function.

+## Notes
+This tool is critical for quantitative backscatter analysis, allowing for the normalization of backscatter values for environmental and geometric effects.
+The corrected `pseudoAngleIndependentBackscatter` can then be used for seafloor classification and habitat mapping.
+The use of raytracing-derived LUTs significantly improves the accuracy of grazing angle and spreading loss corrections.